Name of Museum:

 Date at which this policy is due for review:

-Arts Council England (ACE) will be notified of any changes to the collections development policy, and the implications of any such changes for the future of existing collections.
+Arts Council England (ACE) and the National Archives (TNA) will be notified of any changes to the collections development policy, and the implications of any such changes for the future of existing collections.

 16. Disposal procedures

 By definition, the Museum has a long-term purpose and holds collections in trust for society in relation to its stated objectives.
-The Council of the National Army Museum therefore accepts the principle that sound curatorial reasons for disposal must be established before consideration is given to the disposal of any items in the Museum's collections.
-It is necessary periodically to assess the continuing relevance of items in the collections to ensure that they fall within the Royal Charter (159KB).
+The Council of the National Army Museum therefore accepts the principle that sound curatorial and/or conservation reasons for disposal must be established before consideration is given to the disposal of any objects from the Museum’s collections.
+Any such review will be conducted in line with Spectrum review and disposals procedures and with reference to the Museums Association’s Disposals Toolkit.
+It is necessary periodically to assess the continuing relevance of objects in the collections to ensure that they fall within the Royal Charter (159KB) and this policy..

 - The Council of the National Army Museum will confirm that it is legally free to dispose of an item.
 Agreements on disposal made with donors will also be taken into account.